 1. Good Morning Marina District

-The area that became famous for its scenes of destruction after the 1989 earthquake has long been one of the most picturesque and coveted patches of local real estate.
+Long known as one of the most picturesque and coveted patches of local real estate, the Marina area was hard hit in the 1989 earthquake, with televised images of its collapsed mansions grabbing the nation’s attention.
+Today, you’d never know it ever happened.
 Here, along the northern edge of the city, multimillion-dollar homes back up to the bayfront Marina, where flotillas of sailboats and the mighty Golden Gate Bridge make for a magnificent backdrop on a morning stroll.
-Get some postcard-perfect snapshots at the stunning Palace of Fine Arts, built for the Panama Pacific Exhibition of 1915, and then walk over to Crissy Field, where restored wetlands and a beachfront path lead to historic Fort Point and to the southern underside end of the Golden Gate Bridge.
+Start the day with a good cup of coffee on Chestnut Street (see our favorite spot, below); then get some postcard-perfect snapshots at the beautiful neoclassical Palace of Fine Arts, its columns reflected in a lovely man-made lagoon.
+Walk from there over to Crissy Field, with its restored wetlands and beachfront path.

 It’s one of those things you have to do at least once in your life—walk across the fabled Golden Gate Bridge, the most photographed man-made structure in the world.
 As you would expect, the views along the span are spectacular and the wind a wee bit chilly, so bring a jacket.
 It takes at least an hour to walk northward to the vista point and back.